 - Build creditworthiness

-As a business owner, you need to keep a track of your own and your company’s credit health.
+As a business owner, you need to keep track of your own and your company’s credit health.
 If you wish to avail business funding, your credit score should be good.
 Keep your business finances separate from your personal finances.
 Your personal finances will identify how you as a business owner would manage your company’s expenses.

 - Clear up cash tied with assets